SAP-samples/cap-distributed-resiliency/tutorial/02-Setup CAP Application/README.md

    Copy the following details from default-env.json and use it in application.yaml.
     ![default env](./images/08.png)

    Modify the spring cloud profile with SAP HANA Cloud instance details, which is copied from previous step.
+These configurations can be easily configured via application.yaml file.
+But sometimes you need more flexibility to change the configuration without redeploying.
+Check the [Externalize Data source configuration](./README.md#externalize)

     ![app.yml](./images/09.png)

 7. Now all the changes are complete.
 Let us build and deploy the application.
 To build, right-click on mta.yaml file and select Build the application.
 This will create the *mtar* file under *mta_archives*.